We're an affiliate.

 The name explains itself, Hybrid ANC, which means it possesses the qualities of both Feedforward ANC and Feedback ANC.
 That is the prime reason why headphones with Hybrid ANC are so expensive.

-Sound devices with this setup are built in such manner that two mics, one inside the ear cup and other outside the ear cup are calibrated without any discomfort to the listener.
+Sound devices with this setup are built in such a manner that two mics, one inside the ear cup and the other outside the ear cup are calibrated without any discomfort to the listener.

 Hybrid ANC offers the most powerful ANC effect, even in the environment with people chit-chatting things that you wish to avoid.
 Also, they work like charm in airplanes and other jet engine systems.